dmweinhold/Conservation_Strategy_Simulation/README.md

 The simulator replicates the analyses and figures from the working paper:

-> Weinhold, D. & Andersen, L. E. (2025).
+> Weinhold, D. & Andersen, L. E. (2026).
-> *Conservation Strategies in Contested Environments: Dynamic Monte Carlo Simulations and a Bolivian Case Study.*
+> *Adversarial Procurement in Two-Value Space: Insights and Evidence for Conservation Siting*
 > London School of Economics & Universidad Privada Boliviana.
 Working Paper.
 > [DOI: 10.5281/zenodo.17114490](https://doi.org/10.5281/zenodo.17114490)